Longshaw Sheepdog Trials

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Longshaw Sheepdog Trials Fell Race is held in association with Britain's oldest sheepdog trials.
-The fell race has been run alongside the trials for the last 20 years.
-Entry to the race includes free entry to the sheepdog trials event.
+The Longshaw Sheepdog Trials Fell Race is held in association with the Longshaw Sheepdog Trials, which are described as Britain’s oldest sheepdog trials.
+The fell race has been run alongside the trials for the last 20 years and entrant admission includes access to the sheepdog trials, with a beer tent, hot food, grandstand seating for the dog trials and occasional spitfire flyovers.